asdfzxcvbn/pyzule-rw/README.md

 # pyzule-rw / cyan

-rewriting [pyzule](https://github.com/asdfzxcvbn/pyzule), but actually good this time!
+rewriting [pyzule](https://github.com/asdfzxcvbn/pyzule), but actually good this time! btw.. cyan/pyzule looks best with a monospace font !! :D

 this is pretty much just a hobby project that i'll work on when i'm bored. pyzule in its current state is kinda ugly, but it works and i haven't really had the motivation to work on it. there really isn't any need for improvements, anyway..